rusenask/mirage/docs/pages/advanced.rst

 ==============
 State is important in simulating back-end systems.
 For example, if one was to check-in passenger Bob on a particular flight the back-end would allow this request to succeed only one time and subsequent attempts to check-in the same passenger on the same flight would be rejected.
-Stubo can emulate this functionality, or if desired for repeatable tests, Stubo can allow Bob to be checked in multiple times on the same flight.
+Mirage can emulate this functionality, or if desired for repeatable tests, Mirage can allow Bob to be checked in multiple times on the same flight.

 Stateful stubbing is enabled automatically.
-If stubs are recorded or loaded in which the same request returns different responses Stubo will remember this and internally keep track of which response should come next.
+If stubs are recorded or loaded in which the same request returns different responses Mirage will remember this and internally keep track of which response should come next.

-If your test is to check-in Bob multiple times, simply do not load the stubs representing the check-in rejection and Stubo will allow multiple check-ins.
+If your test is to check-in Bob multiple times, simply do not load the stubs representing the check-in rejection and Mirage will allow multiple check-ins.

 User Exits
 ==========

 Mirage provides hooks into the runtime to execute custom user code.
-Stubo can execute your custom code to transform stub matchers, requests and/or responses.
+Mirage can execute your custom code to transform stub matchers, requests and/or responses.
 This is a powerful mechanism when your stubs contain dynamic data or need to change over time.
 This can be useful to perform 'intelligent stubbing' for example to roll dates.
 The user exit API is contained in the stubo.ext.user_exit module.